A Retired Teacher’s Unexpected Foray Into Fashion Photography

 In 2012, filmmaker Salome Oggenfus met Bobby while waiting outside the Oscar de la Renta show at New York Fashion Week – a busy event that saw celebrities like Nick Minaj in attendance.
 As they chatted in line, Bobby excitedly whipped out an album of 4x6 photographs he’d taken of models over the years.
 Salome was immediately struck by the quality of his work, as well as his great sense of humour.
 When she asked, “Did you take all these pictures?”
 Bobby, with a grin, joked that he’d clipped them from a magazine.

-The pair have been working together ever since, turning Bobby’s archive into a documentary film entitled Role Models, and a book, Fab Fashion Week Faves, named after one of Bobby’s old Facebook albums where he used to upload paparazzi photos.
+The pair have been working together ever since, turning Bobby’s archive into a documentary film entitled Role Models, and a book, Fab Fashion Week Faves, named after one of Bobby’s old Facebook albums where he used to upload his photos.
 Both are set to release this month.

 When I log into Zoom, Salome is sitting cross-legged on the floor, smiling patiently as we navigate decades of technology – phone, Whatsapp, Skype, Zoom – to bring Bobby into the conversation.
 He doesn’t have a mobile, nor does his laptop have a camera or microphone.
 Instead, he dials in from his landline.
 Cheerful and full of energy, he’s fresh from another New York Fashion Week, his Southern drawl cackling through Salome’s phone speaker.
 We spent the next hour discussing their 12-year friendship, the thrills of capturing the energy of the fashion world, and how the so-called ‘inner circle’ may not be as intimidating as it seems.